Anglo-Iraqi War: Additional arrivals

 On 29 April, having sailed from Bombay, the remaining elements of the 20th Infantry Brigade arrived at Basra on the three transports of Convoy BN1.
-On 30 April, when Rashid Ali was informed that ships containing additional British forces had arrived, he refused permission for troops to disembark from them and began organising for an armed demonstration at RAF Habbaniya.
-He did this while fully expecting German assistance would be forthcoming in the guise of aircraft and airborne troops.
+On 30 April, when Rashid Ali was informed that ships containing additional British forces had arrived, he refused permission for troops to disembark from them and began organising for an armed demonstration at RAF Habbaniya, fully expecting that German aircraft and airborne troops would be coming to his assistance.
 Rashid Ali decided against opposing the landings at Basra.

-Also, on 29 April, the British Ambassador, Sir Kinahan Cornwallis, advised that all British women and children should leave Baghdad; 230 civilians were escorted by road to Habbaniya and during the following days, were gradually airlifted to Shaibah.
+Also on 29 April, the British Ambassador, Sir Kinahan Cornwallis, advised that all British women and children should leave Baghdad; 230 civilians were escorted by road to Habbaniya and during the following days, were gradually airlifted to Shaibah.
 A further 350 civilians took refuge in the British Embassy and 150 British civilians in the American Legation.

-Reinforcement of Habbaniya

-By the end of the month, Colonel Roberts and 300 of the 1st KORR had been flown from RAF Shaibah to RAF Habbaniya to reinforce the latter base.
+By the end of the month, Colonel Roberts and 300 of the 1st KORR had been flown from RAF Shaibah to reinforce RAF Habbaniya.
 Other than the 1st KORR, there were no trained British troops at Habbaniya bar the Number 1 Armoured Car Company RAF.

 Iraqi moves and escalation to war

-At 03:00 hours on 30 April, RAF Habbaniya was warned by the British Embassy that Iraqi forces had left their bases, at Baghdad, and were heading west.
-The Iraqi force was composed of between 6,000.–9,000. troops with up to 30 artillery pieces.
-Within a few hours of RAF Habbaniya being warned, Iraqi forces occupied the plateau to the south of the base.
-Prior to dawn, reconnaissance aircraft were launched from RAF Habbaniya and reported that at least two battalions, with artillery, had taken up position on the plateau.
+At 03:00 hours on 30 April, RAF Habbaniya was warned by the British Embassy that Iraqi forces had left their bases at Baghdad, and were heading west.
+The Iraqi force was composed of between 6,000 and 9,000 troops with up to 30 artillery pieces.
+A few hours after RAF Habbaniya was warned, Iraqi forces occupied the plateau to the south of the base.
+Reconnaissance aircraft were launched before dawn from RAF Habbaniya, and reported that at least two battalions, with artillery, had taken up position on the plateau.

 By 1 May, the Iraqi forces surrounding Habbaniya had swelled to an infantry brigade, two mechanised battalions, a mechanised artillery brigade with 12 3.7-inch mountain howitzers, a field artillery brigade with 12 18-pounder field guns and four 4.5-inch howitzers, 12 Crossley six-wheeled armoured cars, a number of Fiat light tanks, a mechanised machine gun company, a mechanised signal company, and a mixed battery of anti-aircraft and anti-tank guns.
-This totalled 9,000 regular troops along with an undetermined number of tribal irregulars and about 50 field guns.
+This totalled 9,000 regular troops, an undetermined number of tribal irregulars, and about 50 field guns.